Cais/bns-support/readme.txt

 * Added the option to put custom stylesheet in `/wp-content/` folder
 * Added `WP_DEBUG` status display
 * Added new method `MySQL Version Details` and corrected the reported data
+* Minor rearrangement of layout for better readability

 = 1.6 =
 * Released September 2013